 The Script page does not show any request data until you receive a request from the third party integration.

-8.Go to third party integration and send an external message to Service Manager.
+8.Go to third party integration and send an external message to Neurons for ITSM.
 This populates the Script page with request data.

-Now you need to create the script that Service Manager uses whenever it receives the external message from the third party integration.
-This script tells the Service Manager application how to process the external message.
+Now you need to create the script that Neurons for ITSM uses whenever it receives the external message from the third party integration.
+This script tells the Neurons for ITSM application how to process the external message.

 9.Browse the request data for the information to add to the Script Snippet section.
 For example, if you configured the the third party integration to send an external message whenever the account information changed, you might add the variable information for the account variable (shown in the Request Data section) to the Script Snippet section.
 Click the variable name in the Request Data section to generate the variable information and add it to the Script Snippet section.

 10.Click Append to move the script snippets to the Scripts section.